 Protestantism and Human Capital in Guatemala and the Republic of Korea

 Protestant missions from the United States entered the Republic of Korea and Guatemala in the late 1900s.
-In the Republic of Korea they built schools and health centres, but in Guatemala they focused on eschatological urgency.
+In the Republic of Korea, they built schools and health centers, but in Guatemala they focused on eschatological urgency.
 As a result, these diverging approaches to exporting Christianity have had different long-term impacts on the two societies.

 - 19th Century Protestantism and US Foreign Missions

 - The Fundamentalist Nature of the Guatemala Religion Market

 - The Triumph of the Social Gospel in the Republic of Korea